-The emphasis of the comprehensive design studio is especially on the cultural and environmental (i.e. sustainability) potential of innovative design and building technologies.
+The emphasis of the comprehensive design studio is especially on the cultural and environmental (i.e. sustainability) potential of novel design and building technologies.
 The studio will explore the relationships between architectural form, its tectonic and material articulation, it cultural resonance and its environmental impacts.
-The basic curricular objective is the overall formal, spatial, and tectonic resolution of a moderately complex building (Moh-Kins-Tsis Indigenous Gathering House) of approximately 2000 m2, situated in an urban context, including appropriate allocation of the program, resolution of circulation and proper means of egress, as well as a basic articulation of building structure, environmental systems, assembly, and envelope, and adherence to the building codes.
-Equal consideration will be given to user needs and human dimensions, including environmental perception, symbolism and meaning, ergonomics and adaptability, cultural sensitivity and place-making.
+The basic curricular objective is the overall formal, spatial, and tectonic resolution of a moderately complex building (Institute of Human Rights, Values + Vision) of approximately 2000 m2, situated in an urban context, including appropriate allocation of the program, resolution of circulation and proper means of egress, as well as a basic articulation of building structure, environmental systems, assembly, and envelope, and adherence to the building codes.
+Equal consideration will be given to user needs and human dimensions, including environmental perception, symbolism and meaning, ergonomics and adaptability, cultural sensitivity and placemaking.